 Best of the Rest of You: Kick ass blues about the social mores of New Age bobos.

 I Could Write a Book: Stylish rendition with classic jazz quartet and shocking revelations read from literary agent Michael Larsen’s book How To Write a Book Proposal.

 It’s Not Fair: Jazzy blues bitch slap to an unfaithful lover and former creative collaborator.
 Great guitar solo by Nels Cline.

 Love, Understanding and Peace: Gospel love ballad that reflects upon Paul’s letter to the Corinthians, Chapter 13, which Alicia wishes that some Christians would take a little more seriously.

 For those familiar with Alicia’s first two CDs, this one may come as a surprise.
 It has a much lower glycemic index and is not recommended for children.
 Alicia widens her range as an actress, and addresses sticky issues personal and public.
-She also collaborates as musician and producer with some of the most gifted players in Hollywood.
+She also collaborates as musician and producer with some of the most gifted players in Los Angeles.
 All three of Alicia’s CD covers are about women in ecstatic union with nature; this one is a moonlit, wet, surreal image with soft edges.